webonyx/graphql-php/docs/type-system/directives.md

 ```
 Here if `$withFriends` variable is set to `false` - friends section will be ignored and excluded
 from response.
 Important implementation detail: those fields will never be executed
-(and not just removed from response after execution).
+(not just removed from response after execution).

 # Custom directives
 **graphql-php** supports custom directives even though their presence does not affect execution of fields.